 A court-martial is federal court convened by a Commanding Officer/General to adjudicate the alleged criminal misconduct of a military servicemember.
 There are three types of courts-martial, with classification varying based on seriousness of the crime, legal process, and severity of punishment: General, Special, and Summary.
 General courts-martial deal with the gravest criminal charges, while Special courts-martial handle misdemeanor-type offenses.Summary courts-martial are generally an uncontested administrative hearing, rarely offered unless the servicemember acknowledges misconduct.

 Justice is not always served at a trial.
 That’s why every military branch has a Court of Criminal Appeals to review and consider the decisions meted out by courts-martial.
 As the military justice system’s final opportunity for righting a wrong, the appellate process requires experienced legal representation in order to result in success.

-Military boards are administrative proceedings that handle discharges from service, grade and career determinations, and other criminal or non-criminal matters.
+Military separation boards are administrative proceedings that handle discharges from service, grade and career determinations, and other criminal or non-criminal matters.
 A command may refer minor charges against a commissioned officer to a military board in lieu of court-martial.
-Other boards consider prospective cases of discharge from military service and evaluate past discharge decisions.
-Regardless of the specific body involved, a military law expert can offer indispensable counsel to servicemembers appealing to, or undergoing review by, a military board.
+Regardless of the type of board, our military law attorneys can offer indispensable counsel to servicemembers appealing to, or undergoing review by, a military board.

-Servicemen and women sometimes encounter unscrupulous landlords, property management companies, credit card companies, and banks that attempt to take advantage of their sacrifice and infringe upon the rights afforded them under the SCRA.
-Military Justice Attorneys can provide legal support to defend against such violations.
+Servicemen and women sometimes encounter unscrupulous landlords, property management companies, credit card companies, and banks that attempt to take advantage of their sacrifice and infringe upon the rights afforded them under the Servicemembers Civil Relief Act.
+MJA can help you defend against such violations.